European Assists King 2025/26: In-form Rashford just one behind leaders

 Hugo EkitikeLiverpool1

-Premier League, LaLiga and Ligue 1 action arrived first, with those three competitions beginning on Friday August 15.
+Premier League, LaLiga and Ligue 1 action arrived first this season, with those three competitions beginning on Friday August 15.

-There was one week longer to wait before Serie A and the Bundesliga started, but those competitions have also got started and played two matchdays.
+There was one week longer to wait before Serie A and the Bundesliga started, but those competitions have also got started, with plenty of drama in the early matchdays.

 Bayern Munich made a fast start in Germany while all eyes were on how much of an impact De Bruyne would be able to make with Napoli, and he then scored at Sassuolo.

-However, it is worth noting that many of the key contenders are yet to register their first assists and others have only just played their first couple of matches, so the 2025/26 creative charts will be updated regularly as more matchdays of the new campaign are played, with significant changes expected over the early weeks.
+Many of the expected key contenders are yet to register their first assists and others have only just played a handful of matches, so the 2025/26 creative charts will continue to take shape as more matchdays of the new campaign are played, with significant changes still expected over upcoming weeks.

-One of those contenders yet to get an assist is Saka, with Arsenal opening their Premier League campaign away to Man Utd in a 1-0 win before defeating Leeds 5-0 in their second fixture.
+One of those contenders yet to get an assist is Saka, even though Arsenal have made a fine start, opening their Premier League campaign away to Man Utd in a 1-0 win before defeating Leeds 5-0 in their second fixture.

-Saka scored in the latter match but does not have an assist yet, and missed the last game with Liverpool due to injury.
-The England winger made a flying start last season and will be hoping to impress again in this campaign to make up for missing a lot of time to injury in 2024/25.
+Saka scored in the latter match but does not have an assist yet, and missed the games with Liverpool and Nottingham Forest due to injury before returning as a substitute against Man City.
+The England winger made a flying start last season and will be hoping to impress again in this campaign to make up for missing a lot of time to injury in 2024/25, but so far he does not have an assist in seven league outings.

-Also near the top of the charts with two assists is Diaz's team-mate Kane, who set up two goals in Bayern's 3-2 victory away at Augsburg on August 30.
+Also near the top of the charts with two assists is Diaz's team-mate Kane, who set up two goals in Bayern's 3-2 victory away at Augsburg on August 30 and then had another goal created, as well as scoring twice, in the 5-0 home win over Hamburg on September 13.

 As for Grealish, Everton played their first match at Hill Dickinson Stadium against Brighton on August 24, Grealish set up both goals in a 2-0 victory for his new club.
 It meant he had produced as many Premier League assists in one match as he had recorded across the two previous top-flight seasons combined for former club Manchester City.